 “You can't just plug in the app and start using it right away.
 It takes a lot of work to make sure that it will work properly in the specified environment.
 Application developers have to work with health care units from the very beginning of their project development.
 They must be designed on the basis of specific patients and specific clinical cases.
 When preparing innovative devices or applications, you have to ask questions about the different reimbursement models from the very beginning.”

 The above statement comes from an article prepared as part of our unique series "Failures in Digital Transformation."
 We encourage you to read all its parts.
 We have managed to reach unique case studies that show the challenges that await the implementation of projects in various industries.
 Some of them describe unsuccessful solutions implemented in global corporations that are market leaders.
-Often the interviewees had to be anonymised for the purposes of the articles.
-One thing is certain - when we talk about such big players, the possibility of learning from other people's mistakes is a great value!
+Often the interviewees had to be anonymized for the purposes of the articles.
+One thing is certain - when we talk about such big players, the possibility of learning from other people's mistakes is of great value!
 Contrary to appearances, these publications are not only about technological problems but, above all, a lesson in the philosophy of change.

 If you liked this article, get ready for the next parts of our series.
 In a few days, more analyzes of the latest trends will be waiting for you here.
 Next stop: the FinTech industry.